Watts-Lab/task-mapping/Wason’s Selection Task.md

 ## Roles

-No specific roles for both experiments.
-All of the participants were asked to complete the selection task following the instructions and steps.
+Each participant completed the same task following instructions.

 ## Instructions